department-of-veterans-affairs/va.gov-team/teams/vsp/teams/triage/call-center/salesforce-discovery-sprint 10.md

-During Sprint 10 it was discovered that SalesForce is a better means of reporting issues than IRIS.
-It was discovered that gathering informaiton from this system is more complex than once thought.
+During Sprint 10 it was discovered that gathering informaiton from this system is also more complex than once thought.
-The
+The process of reporting issues should be automated as much as possible.

 ## Pros:
 - Customer can get assistance from a live agent